learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Where does the user's shopping cart live?

-We could create a `Cart` model, which `has_and_belongs_to_many` `Item`s.
+We could create a `Cart` model, which [`has_and_belongs_to_many`][habtm] `Item`s.
 But that leaves a fundamental problem: how do we know what cart to load when we get a request?
+When one user requests to see their cart, how can I tell them apart from another user, and make sure they're seeing the right cart?

+The flow looks like this:

+  * When a user adds something to their cart, their browser will make a `POST` request to `/cart`.
+  * Later, to see the content of their cart, they'll send a `GET` request to `/cart`.

 Remember what's included in an HTTP request:
   * an [HTTP verb][rfc_http_methods], like `GET`, `PUT`, or `POST`
   * a path
   * various headers

 HTTP servers are typically stateless.
-Your Rails server has access to a database, but the request needs to have information about what database rows to look up.
+They receive requests, process them, return data, then forget about them.

 For example, `GET` requests usually encode this information in the path.
 When you write a route matching `/items/:item_id`, you are telling Rails to pull the value `id` from the request path and save it in `params[:id]`.
 In your `items_controller`, you'll probably have a method that looks something like: